PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/anchors.rst

 HolderProver
 ****************************************************

-The HolderProver class has its own initializer method to set up a place holder for its link secret, to set its directory for cache archives, and to set any configuration parameters.
+The HolderProver class has its own initializer method to set its directory for cache archives and to set any configuration parameters.
 Actuators need not call its ``_sync_revoc_for_proof()`` nor ``_build_rr_delta_json()`` methods; the implementation uses them internally as required to create manage tails file associations, and to build revocation registry delta structures (as a callback per :ref:`revo-cache-entry`).

 It implements properties for access to its configuration and cache directory.